Insights in your inbox

 3. Technology.
 Are you making the most of technology to simplify your processes?

 4. Customer experience.
-Are your customers happy with the products or service you’re providing and sticking around, or are you losing them slowly?
+Are your customers happy with the products or services you’re providing and sticking around, or are you losing them slowly?

-If you’ve noticed there could be potential issues in any of these areas, you may want to use process mapping to overcome them.
 The role of process mapping It might sound hard to narrow down a root cause when you have dozens of employees all doing different things, and multiple products and services in your line.
 But process mapping breaks things down into individual activities — from what happens after a customer makes a complaint to how inventory is acquired.
 If you have an idea of where the problem may lie (i.e., people vs processes or sales vs operations), then you can pay attention to the relevant processes involved.
 Then, start mapping out the broader picture before zooming in on the smaller details.
-Make sure you get the whole team involved.
-If you still think this sounds overwhelming, the good news is that you don’t have to handle it alone.
-For many businesses, the best option is to work with a consulting firm to identify where things are going wrong.
-A band-aid isn’t enough You wouldn’t let a stranger in the street hemorrhage while you go about your business, so why would you allow your business to meet that ghastly fate?
-Instead of standing by and watching things circle the drain gradually, step up to the challenge and take action.